Earl Grey Banana Bread

 A fragrant and sophisticated twist on the classic comfort bake.
 This vegan Earl Grey Banana Bread is incredibly moist, infused with aromatic tea, and perfectly complemented by a simple sweet glaze and an earthy matcha butter.
 It's an easy yet elegant bake perfect for afternoon tea or a special breakfast treat.

 This easy vegan, banana bread recipe comes together in about 135 minutes and serves 9.
 It's perfect for all-year cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our fluffy vegan sweet potato pancakes next.

 Prep